So, you want to know how to learn the Aronson stack?

 When I first discovered the memorised deck, I knew in an instant that my magic had just changed…forever.

 Suddenly, I was able to perform the kind of magic most people have only ever seen on TV…without learning ANY additional difficult sleight of hand.

 It was perfect.

-Since then, I’ve made it a goal to help as many other people discover the power of the memorized deck as I can!
+Since then, I’ve made it a goal to help as many other people discover the power of the memorised deck as I can!

-NOTE: to help do this, I released a series of three videos that show you the power of the memorized deck, and how to get started with it.
+To help do this, I released a series of three videos that show you the power of the memorised deck, and how to get started with it.
 You can access the first video here.

 Today, we’re going to be taking a ‘deep dive’ look into the incredible Aronson stack.

 It was the first stack to really ‘explode’ into the collective consciousness of magicians.
 Sure, there had been stacks before, and there would be stacks afterward, but this was the one that really started the movement.
 Later, Juan Tamariz would publish his excellent Mnemonica, but for a long time – the Aronson stack was THE standard.

 The Aronson stack was created, of course, by the legendary Simon Aronson.